openalloc/.github/profile/README.md

 # Welcome to the _OpenAlloc Project_!

-The [_OpenAlloc Project_](https://openalloc.github.io/) is a family of applications and re-useable libraries, written in Swift.
+The [_OpenAlloc Project_](https://openalloc.github.io/) is a family of applications, re-usable libraries, and user interface components, written in Swift.

-## Libraries
+## Swift Libraries

-A collection of reusable Swift libraries, written principally to support the apps mentioned below, available as Swift Packages.

-### Swift Components

 * [SwiftCompactor](https://github.com/openalloc/SwiftCompactor) - formatters for the concise display of Numbers, Currency, and Time Intervals
 * [SwiftModifiedDietz](https://github.com/openalloc/SwiftModifiedDietz) - a tool for calculating portfolio performance using the Modified Dietz method